pierreblethon/Forest_Cover_Type_Prediction_Model/README.md

 </p>
 <br />

 It seems like Cover_Type 1,2 and 3 are the ones the model struggles the most with.
 The final accuracy of the model is 85.3%, recall is 85.0% and precision 84.7% which are overall good scores.
 The majority of records appear to be Cover_Type 1 and 2, the ones we know our model struggles the most with.
 Taking this into account, this might decrease the overall performance metrics of the model on the unlabeled test set.
 Therefore, we should expect to get lower values than the ones stated above regarding accuracy, recall and precision.
-However, by cross validating our model, limiting as much as possible overfitting and all the work that has been done throughout this machine learning pipeline, we should still expect good results.
+However, by cross validating our model, limiting as much as possible overfitting and all the work that has been done throughout this machine learning pipeline, we should still expect good results.<br/>

 ### References